osohq/oso/docs/getting-started/list-filtering/sqlalchemy.rst

     The SQLAlchemy integration is deny by default.
 The final rule for ``User`` is needed to allow access to user objects for any user.

-    If a query is made for a model that does not have an explict rule in the policy, no results will be returned.
+    If a query is made for a model that does not have an explicit rule in the policy, no results will be returned.

 These rules are written over single model objects.